On average your neighbors pay $104 a month.

 Moving violations such as failure to stop, drunk driving, speeding tickets, and accidents can add points to your driver's license.
 You could end up with a bad driving record and need to purchase expensive high-risk auto insurance.

-The Municipal Courts of New Jersey website allows you to pay traffic tickets on line.
+The City of Newark Municipal Court website allows you to pay traffic tickets on line.
 It also explains how to contest tickets and provides other helpful traffic court information.

 A DWI conviction may require you to obtain an SR-22 form.
 Request a quote and we'll will connect you with local agents from top companies that specialize in Newark DWI insurance.